 Cellulitis: What you Need to know and When to Visit the ER

-In most cases, Cellulitis Emergency is not a serious, life-threatening condition and as a bacterial skin infection, is easily treated with antibiotics.
+In most cases, Cellulitis Emergency is not a serious, life-threatening infections disease, and as a bacterial skin infection, is easily treated with antibiotics.
 Cellulitis Emergency does, however, need treating, since if you leave it to its own devices it will probably get worse.

-If you suspect a Cellulitis Emergency you should go and see your doctor as soon as possible to avoid potential complications.
-Keep an eye on the suspected area from day to day as it can spread rapidly, and if you notice any worsening or spreading of the signs or symptoms, seek medical care.
+If you suspect a cellulitis emergency you should go and see your doctor as soon as possible to avoid potential complications.
+Keep an eye on the affected area from day to day as it can spread rapidly, and if you notice any worsening or spreading of the cellulitus signs or symptoms, seek medical care.

 What Does Cellulitis Emergency Look like?

 The first thing you may notice is redness and inflammation at the site of the infection.
 This may swell, feel warmer to the touch and surrounding areas, and become painfully tender.
 The skin may crack or split and leak fluid or pus and you may notice red streaks extending from the area.

 As well as these physical symptoms you may have a general feeling of illness or malaise.
 In more severe instances you may also experience fevers, chills, and sweats.